Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 The *Change process priority* core action has two input ports:

-- loop through: The data runs via the *loop_through* input port into the process action and is output via the *p* output port without any changes.
+- loop through
-- priority: The data is only output when data has also been incoming via the *priority* input port.
+- priority: Enter the priority.
 The input value of the *priority* input port must be an integer.
 This integer will be used as the new priority.

 ## Extract value